Hendricks27/Glycan_hierarchical_relationship_viewer/README.md

 Update History:

-2018.09.13:
+2018.09.13:<br>
-Add double click on node: zoom in to the node plus the nodes connect to it.
+Add double click on node: zoom in to the node plus the nodes connect to it.<br>
-Add right click menu: give you the choice of jumping to root(overview) or isolating a specific branch.
+Add right click menu: give you the choice of jumping to root(overview) or isolating a specific branch.<br>

-2018.09.04:
+2018.09.04:<br>
-First version comes out.
+First version comes out.<br>